karlseguin/roachfeed/README.md

 # CockroachdB ChangeFeed Consumer

 Consumes a CockroachDB Core ChangeFeed.
-Doesn't use Postgrex (except for testing), doesn't open pool.
+Doesn't use Postgrex (except for testing).
+Doesn't open a pool.
+It open a single (per instance) tcp connection which is optimized for dealing with feed data.

 Usage: